Mt. LeConte (via Rainbow Falls Trail)

-At just under 6 miles from the trailhead you'll arrive at the Bullhead Trail junction.
+At just under 6 miles from the trailhead you'll reach the Bullhead Trail junction.
 Hikers should turn left here to continue towards the summit of Mount LeConte.
-After walking another four-tenths of a mile you'll reach the Alum Cave Trail, which branches off to the right.
-At this point you'll also have your first views of the LeConte Lodge.
+After walking another four-tenths of a mile you'll arrive at the Alum Cave Trail, which branches off to the right.
+Hikers should proceed straight ahead here.

 Before reaching the top of the mountain the Trillium Gap Trail will branch off to your left at 6.6 miles.
 The summit, better known as High Top, will arrive at the 6.9-mile mark.
 You'll know you've reached the highest point on the mountain when you've reached the large cairn, or pile of rocks, just off the main trail on your right.

 At 6593 feet, Mount LeConte is the third highest peak in the Smokies.
 However, measured from its immediate base to its highest point, Mt.
 LeConte can be considered the tallest mountain in the Eastern United States, rising 5301 feet from its base near Gatlinburg.